 There’s a time to ask and there’s a time to tell.
 This practice leverages the latter skill.
 Vision requires leadership clarity.
 Ideally, the vision setting process has been highly collaborative, involving front-line staff.
 But at the end of the day a decision made is a course set.

 Awareness is an antecedent of change.
-The effective manager makes a compelling business case why embracing the status quo is dangerous.
-She creates cognitive dissonance; appreciating that discomfort is the solution, not the enemy.
-Actively playing the role of a grain of sand requires management resiliency and courage.
+The effective manager makes a compelling business case for why embracing the status quo is dangerous.
+She creates cognitive dissonance; appreciating that discomfort is the solution, not the problem.
+Actively playing the role of a grain of sand which forms the pearl requires management resiliency and courage.

 Have your people listen to the stories of employees who journeyed the change path successfully.
 Engage your people in a rigorous dialogue about the implications.
 Be transparent.
 Respond authentically to their concerns.